As an Amazon Associate, I earn from qualifying purchases

 The machine is equipped with about eight sensitive drum finger pads to help user experience effortless finger-drumming.

 It is well complemented with eight rotary knobs which are placed correctly to have an uninterrupted drum beating rhythm.
-This can also be run in pro tools, Studio One, Cubase and much more software without actually having to install the drivers.
+This can also be run in pro tools, Studio One, Cubase and much more software without actually having to install the drivers of MPC.

 The LPD8 can very well be termed as the preferred choice for the ones who are into producing music both professionally as well as for hobby.